IEEE-USA CVD

 If you have enough time, the Native American Museum is relatively close to Capitol Hill.
 It has the best food of all the Smithsonian Museums.

-April in DC is typically very pleasant.
+Spring in DC is typically very pleasant.
 Temperatures should be mild, although we do get rain frequently.
 You should be fine with a light coat and, maybe, an umbrella.

 Absolutely – please use our handle @IEEEUSA to tag us in your post(s), and use hashtags #ieeeusa and #ieeeusacvd.